aggrawal-ankur/gitbook/content/docs/low-level/orientation/basic.md

 weight: 2
 ---

-Learning assembly is not similar to learning yet another programming language.
-There are no high-level constructs.
-There is memory and instructions.
-That's it.
+Learning assembly requires a different mental model as there are no high level constructs.
+We have raw access to memory and instructions to program them.

 ## Memory (RAM)

-Imagine a room of personal-lockers inside a bank.
-Every locker has the same size, color, capacity, access mechanism and all the lockers are managed by an addressing system, which uniquely identifies them.
+Banks offer personal-lockers where every locker has the same size, capacity and access mechanism.
+All the lockers are managed by an addressing system, which uniquely identifies them.

 A locker can contain anything, but what identifies them commonly is **valuables**.
 A person can keep gold or silver items while another person can keep the photos of their family.
 Items are different but both of them identifies as a _valuable_.